 Flagler Beach, Florida is a funky little town nestled between its two famous neighbors St. Augustine and Daytona Beach.
 Growing up as Ocean City, Flagler Beach changed its name and became incorporated in 1925.
 Boasting a current population of just over 5,000, Flagler Beach has maintained the role as one of the last small beach towns, featuring 6 miles of uninterrupted ocean views and quiet family style living.

 Historically referred to as “a sleepy fishing village” Flagler Beach is conveniently located between the Intracoastal Waterway and Atlantic Ocean marking our spot with an authentic wooden fishing pier.
-While our beautiful horizon remains unchanged the streets of Flagler are growing with life.
-Recently receiving an amazing streetscape upgrade we are also adding a number of killer restaurants and mom-n-pop businesses are beginning to flourish.
+While our beautiful horizon remains unchanged the streets of Flagler are growing with over 40 restaurants, coffee shops and a couple handfuls of shopping and specialty services.
 With priorities to preserve our environment and quality of life, Flagler Beach maintains it’s identity as a small town with big ideas.

 - Golf Carts are allowed (electric only and there are rules to follow of course)

-- 2 major parks in city limits: Wickline / Wadsworth Park
+- 3 major parks in city limits: Wickline / Wadsworth Park / Betty Steflick : County Parks

-- Pet Friendly Restaurants and Beach (except within 10 blocks of Pier N and South)
+- Pet Friendly Beach (except within 10 blocks of Pier North and South)

 - Skatepark: Wadsworth Park

-- Alcohol and Fires by permit allowed on beach (Except turtle season May-Oct)
+- Alcohol and Fires by permit allowed on beach (No fires during turtle nesting season May-Oct)

 - Migration of Right Whales can be seen Nov-April

 - Home of the Tommy Tant Memorial Surf Classic and MayDay Memorial Surf Classic

 - The sun will always rise off our shore and so many more!

-and our new local radio station 97.3 that sits on the Flagler Pier!
+and our local radio station 97.3 that sits on the Flagler Pier!